 Kenya Horned Viper, Kinangop Puddle Frog, and Golden Toad.
 They are monogamous, very sedentary species, limited to high altitude, open, short grasslands between 1850 -3400 meters

-Kinangop day birding tour is suitable for birders looking to see, record, and photograph a few of Kenya’s endemic and localized bird species.
+Kinangop Plateau day birding tour is suitable for birders looking to see, record, and photograph a few of Kenya’s endemic and localized bird species.
 Kinangop Plateau has more than 250 species of birds recorded including the localized; Levaillant’s Cisticola, Wing snapping Cisticola, Hunter’s Cisticola, Aberdare Cisticola, Great-crested Grebe, Rufous-breasted Sparrowhawk, Lesser Jacana, Long-tailed Widowbird, Jackson’s Widowbird, Red-collared Widowbird, African Snipe, Yellow-crowned Canary.